jeffreytse/jekyll-jeffreytse-blog/_posts/2021-02-08-the-morphology-of-english-words.md

 - `ic`: adjective, having to do with, having the nature of, being, made of, caused by, similar to (e.g. iconic, music, electric)
   - From French `-ique` and directly from Latin `-icus` or from cognate Greek `-ikos`
+- `ice`: noun, the same as `-ion` (e.g. practice, service, sacrifice, justice, notice, advice, lattice, office, device, malice)
+  - From Old French `-ice`, from Latin `-itia`, `-itium`
+  - In modern English, it is used to form nouns from verbs
 - `ics`: noun, `ic` + `s`, the study of something (e.g. bioinformatics)
 - `icle`: the same as `-acle` (e.g. particle, fascicle)
 - `id`: noun or verb, rarely adjective (e.g. liquid, fluid, solid = `sol` + `id`;